 Figure 38 shows that the number of engine tests remains well below the Section 106 limit of 250 in a six-month period.

-Figure 39 shows that there was three uses of Ground Power Units in Q2 2021, each were used with a dispensation granted.
-An additional two GPU dispensations were recently reported to have occurred in January 2021 by Aerodrome Compliance so they have been added to this Q2 report.
+Figure 39 shows that there were eight uses of Ground Power Units in Q3 2021, each were used with a dispensation granted.